 We all have different reasons for wanting to spend less money each month.
 Maybe you want to stop living paycheck to paycheck or you want to not have to borrow money for your next large purchase.

-Regardless of the reason, there are many benefits to spending less money.
+Regardless of the reason, there are many benefits to frugal living.

 If you’re unsure how to spend less money (and still enjoy life), there are many ways to start.